International Film Festival of Kerala: IFFK 2024

-The 29th International Film Festival of Kerala (IFFK 2024) chose Swapnaayanam, directed by K. O. Akhil and starring Abhirami Bose as first Malayam actress P. K. Rosy, as its signature film.
+The 29th International Film Festival of Kerala (IFFK 2024) chose Swapnaayanam, directed by K. O. Akhil and starring Abhirami Bose as first Malayalam actress P. K. Rosy, as its signature film.
 The film that uses animation to show the development of Malayalam cinema and honouring the role of Rosy.

 IFFK 2023

 The 28th edition of the International Film Festival of Kerala (IFFK 2024) was held from 8 to 15 December 2023 in Thiruvananthapuram.
 The festival concluded with a grand valedictory function at Nishagandhi Auditorium, where distinguished guests and filmmakers gathered for the closing ceremony.

 Polish filmmaker Krzysztof Zanussi was honoured with the Lifetime Achievement Award, presented by veteran Malayalam filmmaker Adoor Gopalakrishnan.
 The Suvarna Chakoram (Golden Crow Pheasant) for Best Film was awarded to the Japanese film Evil Does Not Exist, directed by Ryusuke Hamaguchi.
 The award was received by cinematographer Yoshio Kitagawa on behalf of the director.